cclauss/python3wos_asyncio/README.md

 The code in this repo should be running at: http://python3wos.mybluemix.net

-This is Python 3 version of https://github.com/ubershmekel/python3wos which adds `asyncio` in order to gather the Python 3 support data on the top 200 packages on PyPI.
-Asyncio lowers that data gathering time to gather data on 5000 PyPI packages to about 25 seconds on Bluemix.
+This is Python 3 version of https://github.com/ubershmekel/python3wos which adds `asyncio` in order to gather the Python 3 support data on the Top 5,000 packages on PyPI.
+Asyncio lowers the time required to gather data on 5000 PyPI packages to about 25 seconds on Bluemix.

 Static webpages are also generated just to get a sense of how Python 3 compatibility drops on larger slices:
 * [Top 200](http://python3wos.mybluemix.net/index_0200.html),